chrisadoorn/commitextractor/src/analyses_evert/readme.md

 Parallelism and concurrency are a key parts of the solution.

 BEAM runs in one OS process and creates (by default) for each core a OS thread, each OS thread has a scheduler.
+Each BEAM scheduler is in reality an OS thread that manages the execution of BEAM processes.
+By default, BEAM uses only as many schedulers as there are logical processors available.
 Multiple cores are needed for parallelism.

 The schedulers use preemption, based on a timeslot, to ensure that all processes get a chance to run.
 BEAM processes are lightweight, a few kb, don't share memory, completely isolated.

+As already mentioned, processes share no memory.
+Thus, sending a message to another process results in a deep copy of the message contents.

+A special case where deep-copying doesn’t take place involves binaries (including strings) that are larger than 64 bytes.
+These are maintained on a special shared binary heap, and sending them doesn’t result in a deep copy.
+This can be useful when you need to send information to many processes, and the processes don’t need to decode the string.

+You may wonder about the purpose of shared-nothing concurrency.
+First, it simplifies the code of each individual process.
+Because processes don’t share memory, you don’t need complicated synchronization mechanisms such as locks and mutexes.
+Another benefit is overall stability: one process can’t compromise the memory of another.
+This in turn promotes the integrity and fault-tolerance of the system.
+Finally, shared-nothing concurrency makes it possible to implement an efficient garbage collector.

 Found mc primitives:
 ```